hotkit/rask/DESIGN.md

     * 256 bits -- hash value for the sub-part

+## File hash packet without priority `0x83` ##

+* variable string -- tenant name.
+* variable string -- file name.
+Relative to the tenant root.

+## File hash packet with priority `0x84` ##

+* 96 bits -- time.
+The priority of the hash data
+* variable string -- tenant name.
+* variable string -- file name.
+Relative to the tenant root.

+## File exists packet `0x90` ##

+* 96 bits -- time.
+The priority of the file existence.
+* variable -- tenant name.
+* variable -- file name.
+Relative to the tenant root.
+* 64 bits -- (optional) file size in bytes.
+    * The most significant bit is always zero, giving a maximum file size of 7 EiB (I think).
+I.e. 63 bits of data are in the least significant bits with one bit of zero padding at the top.
+* 256 bits -- (optional) hash value for the whole file content.

+This packet does nothing other than ensure that a file exists.
+It does not signify anything about the file content at all (the content hash notwithstanding).

+This packet can only be sent by a host that believes that it has the full correct version of the file due to the requirement to have a clock tick for the prority field.

 ## Create directory packet `0x91` ##

 * 96 bits -- time.
 The priority of the directory.